henryperkins/docs/README.md

 ### Running the Documentation Generator

-Use the following command to run the documentation generator:

 ```bash
 python3 main.py /path/to/your/project -c config.json --use-azure --concurrency 3 -o documentation_report.md
 ```

 ### Command-Line Arguments

-- `/path/to/your/project`: Path to the root directory of your codebase.
+- `/path/to/your/project`: Path to the codebase.
 - `-c config.json`: Path to the configuration file.
-- `--use-azure`: (Optional) Flag to use Azure OpenAI instead of OpenAI.
+- `--use-azure`: Use Azure OpenAI.
-- `--concurrency 3`: (Optional) Number of concurrent API requests.
+- `--concurrency 3`: Number of concurrent API requests.
-- `-o documentation_report.md`: (Optional) Output file for the documentation report.
+- `-o documentation_report.md`: Output file for the report.

 ### Example